Clinical Trials (PDQ®)

 - Contralateral breast cancer (including DCIS)

-- History of breast cancer, including DCIS (history of LCIS allowed)
+- Prior history of breast cancer, including DCIS (patients with a history of LCIS are eligible)

-- Ventricular arrhythmias except for benign premature ventricular contractions controlled by medication
+- Ventricular arrhythmias except for benign premature ventricular contractions (PVCs) controlled by medication;

-- Supraventricular and nodal arrhythmias requiring a pacemaker or not controlled with medication
+- Supraventricular and nodal arrhythmias requiring a pacemaker or not controlled with medication; and

 - Clinically significant valvular disease

-- Myocardial infarction documented by elevated cardiac enzymes or persistent regional wall abnormalities on assessment of left ventricular function
+- Myocardial infarction documented by elevated cardiac enzymes or persistent regional wall abnormalities on assessment of left ventricular (LV) function;

 - Documented cardiomyopathy

-- No other nonmalignant systemic disease that would preclude a patient from receiving trastuzumab or radiotherapy or would prevent prolonged follow-up
+- Other nonmalignant systemic disease that would preclude a patient from receiving trastuzumab or radiation therapy or would prevent prolonged follow-up

-- No other malignancies unless patient has been disease-free ≥ 5 years and at low risk for recurrence, except for treated carcinoma in situ of the cervix, carcinoma in situ of the colon, melanoma in situ, or basal cell or squamous cell carcinoma of the skin
+- Other malignancies unless the patient is considered to be disease-free for 5 or more years prior to randomization and is deemed by her physician to be at low risk for recurrence; patients with the following cancers are eligible if diagnosed and treated within the past 5 years: carcinoma in situ of the cervix, carcinoma in situ of the colon, melanoma in situ, and basal cell and squamous cell carcinoma of the skin

 Trial Lead Organizations/Sponsors